Xhst/Xhst/README.md

 My main IT fields of interest are:
 - 📚 Theory of computation and math
-- 📐Software architecture and design
+- 📐 Software architecture and design
 - 🌐 Web development
 - 🕹️ Game development
 - 💻 Parallel and distributed computing